This recipe produces beautifully flaky, succulent hot smoked salmon with a lovely hint of wood smoke flavor.

 Ingredients

-- 1 fresh salmon/steelhead trout fillet, scales removed, skin on
+- 1 fresh salmon/steelhead trout fillet, scales removed, skin on.
+Other fish work too, including black cod.

-- 2 tbsp of garlic powder (not garlic salt)
+- 2 parts garlic powder, measured to the amount of water above (not garlic salt)

 - 1 clean brown paper bag or a few sheets of unused paper